 1. Straight Arm Pulldown

-It is an isolation exercise as the movement is derived from only one joint.
+The straight-arm pulldown is a lat exercise that helps add to the width of your back.
+The straight-arm pulldown is a rarely seen but useful exercise that incorporates the pulldown machine’s straight bar attachment.
+A straight-arm pulldown is an isolation exercise as the movement is derived from only one joint.
 However, it works numerous muscles throughout your upper body, with the bonus of recruiting your core for stabilization.
+The exercise targets the latissimus dorsi, deltoids, triceps, and abdominal muscles.

 Keeping your arms straight during the pulldown is critical in eliminating bicep involvement.
 The more your biceps work, the less your back does.
 So, straighten out those arms and focus on your wings, baby!